The wards and communities of the Township of Rideau Lakes have a rich heritage. This area was used for

 My Own Four Walls: Heritage Buildings in Bastard and South Burgess Township by Diane Haskins is unfortunately out of print.
-These books do come up for sale from time to time on the Internet and the Township tries to keep one copy available for sale. (used $70-$100)
+These books do come up for sale from time to time on the Internet.

-Our Best-Kept Secret: A Video Celebrating the Rich Heritage of the Township of Rideau Lakes (VHS 23min 50 sec)
+Our Best-Kept Secret: A Video Celebrating the Rich Heritage of the Township of Rideau Lakes (VHS 23min 50 sec)-Free